pklosko/epaper-station/README.md

 # epaper-station
 ORIGINAL code by @danielkucera.
-See https://github.com/danielkucera/epaper-station for more details
+See https://github.com/danielkucera/epaper-station for more details & fresh updates / bigfixes

 Modifiation:
 - <DISPLAY_MAC>.png, is now GET on client request between 6:00 and 22:00 (can be changed in IoTrequests.py)